ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

-top-of-canopy height of a crop, *SLA* is specific leaf area. :math:`\chi _{L}` is the leaf orientation index, equals -1 for vertical, 0 for random, and 1 for horizontal leaf orientation. grperc is the growth respiration factor. flnr is the fraction of leaf N in Rubisco enzyme. fcur is the fraction of allocation that goes to currently displayed growth.
+top-of-canopy height of a crop, *SLA* is specific leaf area. :math:`\chi _{L}` is the leaf orientation index, equals -1 for vertical, 0 for random, and 1 for horizontal leaf orientation. grperc is the growth respiration factor. flnr is the fraction of leaf N in the Rubisco enzyme. fcur is the fraction of allocation that goes to currently displayed growth.

 .. _Allocation: